-Medicare benefits must be maximized prior to billing Medicaid.
-Services covered by both Medicare and Medicaid must first be billed to Medicare.
 Pharmacy providers can bill Medicaid only after payment information is received from Medicare.
+Pharmacy providers may not circumvent Medicare billing procedures for a Medicare covered member and must bill by the Healthcare Common Procedure Coding System (HCPCS) or by the National Drug Code (NDC) as the Medicare Plan requires.
 For audit purposes, payment information must be retained for a minimum of six years following the date of payment.